Benito Sanz Izquierdo is a lecturer at the School of Engineering and Digital Arts, University of Kent.

 He is an active researcher and excellent supervisor who is always looking for potential PhD students that can be supported by government scholarships (e.g., China Scholarship Council or similar government scholarships in other countries) or other sources.

 University of Kent

-Compact multiband antennas, Electromagnetic Band Gap (EBG) structures, Frequency Selective Surfaces (FSS), Reconfigurable electromagnetic structures
+Compact multiband antennas, Electromagnetic Band Gap (EBG) structures, Frequency Selective Surfaces (FSS), Reconfigurable electromagnetic structures, 3D Printing of Antennas.

 - Low Power Wearable Antenna Systems

 - Wearable Antenna Research - House of Lords Recognition

 - Antennas for Integrated Milli-Metre Wave Modules

 - ROSETTE Project - Broadband Multi-Function Uni-Planar PIFA Antenna